Crows could hold the secret one day to enable people to understand any alien languages, according to German researchers at the University of Tubingen.

 “Many functions are performed differently in birds since a long evolutionary history separates us from these direct descendants of dinosaurs”, says Lena Veit.

-“This means that the bird brain gives us an alternative that shows how intelligent behavior is achieved with a different anatomy”, she added.
+“This means that the bird brain gives us an alternative that shows how intelligent behavior is achieved with different anatomy”, she added.

 Crows and primates have different brains, but cells that are given the decision-making processes are very similar.
-They reveal that a general principle reappeared regularly throughout evolutionary history of species.
+They reveal that a general principle reappeared regularly throughout the evolutionary history of species.

 “As we can draw valid conclusions about aerodynamics, comparing differently constructed wings of birds and bats, now we can draw conclusions about how the brain works by analyzing the functional similarities and differences in relevant brain regions in the brains of birds and those of mammals”, said Andreas Nieder.